Springfield, MO

 Cancel culture is a controversial topic.
 I think, overall, the mindset surrounding cancel culture is toxic because everyone has different phases of their life and different opinions and mistakes they made.
 I think cancel culture is publicly humiliating, not always accurate and not always necessary.
 Apology and forgiveness may no longer be enough, and that’s startling.

-Published on The Standard: February 28, 2021
+Published by The Standard: February 28, 2021